bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1104_type_casting.md

 # Type Casting

 ## Introduction
-Welcome back to lesson 4 of Part 1 Swift Fundamentals with Bob.
-I think you might be a little tired of seeing these `!` and `?` since Lesson 1.
-However, this is the most confusing concept in Swift, so we had to go over.
-I just wanted to be on the same as you guys are.
-In this lesson, you are going to learn how to convert types in objects that are created classes.
+Welcome back to lesson 4 of Part 1 the Swift Fundamentals with Bob. you must be tired of seeing these `!`s and `?`s since Lesson 1.
+But you know what, You've got to get through it.
+It is absolutely necessary for you to distinguish every situation when you use those two symbols.
+There is no excuse for it.
+In this lesson, you are going to learn how to convert types in objects that are created with classes.
 I don't think I need to talk to much.
-I will show the example right away.
-Let's dive into.
+Let's learn by doing it.

 ## Lecture Notes